Underworld: Evolution

-Underworld: Evolution is a 2006 American action horror film directed by Len Wiseman.
-It is a sequel to the 2003 film Underworld and is the second installment in the Underworld franchise.
-The plot follows Selene and Michael, again played by Kate Beckinsale and Scott Speedman, respectively, as they fight to protect the Corvinus bloodline from its hidden past.
+Underworld: Evolution is a 2006 American action horror film directed by Len Wiseman from a screenplay by Danny McBride, based on a story by Wiseman and McBride.
+It is the sequel to Underworld (2003) and the second installment in the Underworld film series.
+The film stars Kate Beckinsale, Scott Speedman, Tony Curran, Shane Brolly, Steven Mackintosh, Derek Jacobi, and Bill Nighy.
+The plot follows Selene and Michael, again played by Beckinsale and Speedman, respectively, as they fight to protect the Corvinus bloodline from its hidden past.

+Underworld: Evolution premiered at the Cinerama Dome in Los Angeles, California on January 11, 2006, and was released in the United States on January 20, by Sony Pictures Releasing.
+The film received generally negative reviews from critics and grossed over $113 million worldwide against a production budget of $45 million.

+The film was followed by the prequel Underworld: Rise of the Lycans in 2009 and later a direct sequel Underworld: Awakening in 2012.

 Plot

-In 1202, an army led by the three vampire elders (Markus, Viktor, and Amelia) arrives at a village full of Werewolves and capture their target: Markus's twin brother, William Corvinus, the first and most powerful werewolf.
-Despite Markus's defiance, Viktor orders that William be imprisoned in a secret location forever.
+In 1202, an army led by the three vampire elders (Markus, Viktor, and Amelia) arrives at a village full of Werewolves.
+Viktor and Amelia capture their target, Markus's twin brother, William Corvinus, the first and most powerful werewolf.
+Despite Markus's defiance, Viktor orders that William be forever imprisoned in a secret location.

-In the present day, Markus awakens and kills regent Kraven.
-Alexander Corvinus, A.K.A Lorenz Macaro, the forefather to both the vampire and Lycan races, sends in a team of "cleaners" to investigate the aftermath from the battle in the Lycans' lair.
-Macaro examines Viktor's corpse and finds a metal disc inside; it is the match to a pendant originally worn by Sonja.
-Michael obtained the other half of the pendant after the death of Lucian.
+In the present day, vampire Selene takes Michael to a safe house so that she can confront the vampire regent Kraven; she plans to stop Kraven from killing Markus.
+Markus awakens before Kraven arrives and kills him and his men.
+Lorenz Macaro, an elderly man, sends in a team to investigate the aftermath of the battle in the Lycans' lair.
+When Macaro examines Viktor's corpse he finds a metal disc which matches a pendant originally worn by Sonja.
+The other half of the pendant is possessed by Michael after Lucian's death.